headwirecom/sling-swagger-ui/README.md

 # notes

-Due to some odities in AEM and the use of the content tree we may move the swagger-ui into a different location and unif
+Due to some odities in AEM and the use of the content tree we may move the swagger-ui into a different location.
+At this time for the Swagger UI to be visible in AEM the request to `/content/swagger/ui/index.html` has to be whitelisted due to security restrictions.

 This project is only supported on sling instances with composum installed as it uses regular content packages for its installation (starting with sling-9 composum